afarahi/kllr/readme.md

 ## References

-[1].
+[1] A. Farahi, et al. "KLLR: A scale-dependent, multivariate model class for regression analysis."
+(2022, arXiv: 2202.09903)

+[2].
 A. Farahi, et al. "Localized massive halo properties in BAHAMAS and MACSIS simulations: scalings, lognormality, and covariance."
 Monthly Notices of the Royal Astronomical Society 478.2 (2018): 2618-2632.

-[2].
+[3].
 D. Anbajagane, et al. Stellar Property Statistics of Massive Halos from Cosmological Hydrodynamics Simulations: Common Kernel Shapes.
 No. arXiv: 2001.02283.
 2020.

 ## Acknowledgment